-36-490: Undergraduate Research On working with your investigator
+36-490: Undergraduate Research

-In your data analysis project for 490, you are taking on a new role that many of you are unfamiliar with: you are working as a kind of collaborator with the faculty investigator who brought his or her project to the class.
+In your data analysis project for 490, you are taking on a new role that many of you are unfamiliar with: you are working as a collaborator with the faculty investigator who brought their project to the class.
 This is a professional relationship: you must show appropriate courtesy, respect and etiquette in all aspects of this relationship.
 That means both social courtesy and the intellectual respect of both working hard to understand what your collaborator (the faculty investigator) wants and needs, and communicating clearly and courteously your best advice, feedback and analysis for the project.